Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 3. Select the desired offer by clicking the corresponding product in the list.
     The offer is added to the bill list on the right side.
-    If the offer is restricted to adults or teenagers, the *Age verification* popup window is displayed if configured.
+    If the offer is restricted to adults or teenagers, the *Age verification* window is displayed if configured.
 Verify the age of the customer and click the [AGE OF BUYER CONFIRMED] button.

     > [Info] The keyword remains in the search bar when you add a product to the bill list.
 When you click the search bar with that keyword again, the search results list for this keyword is displayed again.